-In the family of powerful and cost-effective data recovery software from R-TT, R-Studio for Mac is specially designed for the Mac OS environment.
+In the family of powerful and cost-effective data recovery software from R-TT, R-Studio for Mac is specially designed for the Mac OS environment, including the Apple M1 chip.
 It recovers files from APFS/HFS+/HFS (Macintosh), FAT/NTFS/ReFS (Windows), UFS1/UFS2 (FreeBSD/OpenBSD/NetBSD/Solaris) and Ext2/Ext3/Ext4 FS (Linux) partitions.
 In addition, raw file recovery (scan for known file types) can be used for heavily damaged or unknown file systems.
 R-Studio for Mac also recovers data on disks, even if their partitions are formatted, damaged or deleted.
 Flexible parameter settings give you absolute control over data recovery.

 Damaged RAID recovery.
 Standard RAID levels supported: volume set, 0, 1, 4, 5, 6.
 Nested and non-standard RAID level supported: 10(1+0), 1E, 5E, 5EE, 6E.
 Support for parity delays in all applicable levels.
 Support for customer-specified RAID layouts.